FlowFuse/website/src/blog/2024/08/opc-ua-to-mqtt-with-node-red.md

 - OPC UA Server: Make sure you have an OPC UA server configured and running with the necessary data.
 For this blog, we'll use the Prosys OPC UA Simulation Server, which simulates data from CNC machines designed for testing OPC UA client applications and learning the technology.
 You can download it from [here](https://prosysopc.com/products/opc-ua-simulation-server/).

-- FlowFuse Account: A FlowFuse account lets you quickly create, deploy, and manage Node-RED instances in the cloud.
-Sign up here, [sign up now](https://app.flowfuse.com/account/create).
+- FlowFuse Account: A FlowFuse account lets you quickly create, deploy, and manage Node-RED instances in the cloud. [sign up now](https://app.flowfuse.com/account/create).

 - [node-red-contrib-opcua](https://flows.nodered.org/node/node-red-contrib-opcua): install the node-red contrib package that will enable integration of opcua in Node-RED.